Radha Madhav Dham: Shree Raseshwari Radha Rani Temple

 The Shree Raseshwari Radha Rani Temple at Radha Madhav Dham is the first Hindu temple built in Austin, Texas, and one of the largest Hindu temples in the USA.
 The temple encompasses about 35,000 sqft and is topped by a 90 ft-high golden dome.

 The main prayer hall of the Shree Raseshwari Radha Rani Temple is decorated with the pictorial representations of teachings from ancient Hindu scriptures, which are captioned in both Sanskrit and English.
 The philosophy of the Hindu scriptures are described in a continuous panel on the sides of the hall.
 A realistic depiction of the sky is portrayed on the ceiling.

 The temple architecture is a blend of north and south Indian, and modern styles of architecture.
 It was designed by two architects from India.
 The 90 ft high temple dome is made of white and blue granite and gold.
 The tower is in the traditional shape, but it's built out of granite, whereas most in India are sandstone.
 The artwork of the temple's shrine was hand-crafted by 15 artisans from South India.
 The artisans carved the pillars and ceilings with images of peacocks and floral patterns.
 There are 84 columns and five levels in the building with covered area of 35000 sqft.
 The temple was built using special construction techniques and processes that are intended to allow it to last for more than a thousand years.
 A peach orchard, gardens of roses, jasmine and marigolds and wandering peacocks decorate the temple grounds.

 Festivals and celebrations at the temple attract up to 8000 people.
-The temple and ashram complex is a center for traditional Indian cultural activities and weddings.
-Weekly services are held every Sunday morning from 11:00 a.m. to 12:00 p.m. followed by a community lunch.
 Approximately 1000 families attend Radha Madhav Dham.
 96% of these are Indian, the remaining 4% being Westerners and people of Caribbean descent.

 According to Rinehart (2006) and Lee & Nadeau (2011), Radha Madhav Dham is an example of how builders of Hindu Temples in the US have replicated the sacred Geography of India, providing a familiar space and experience for Hindus from India, and fostering an identification with their adopted homeland.